 This course continues instruction in the language of drawing and painting and the use of various materials.
 Emphasis is placed on experimentation in the use of drawing and painting techniques, media, and graphic materials.
 Upon completion, students should be able to demonstrate increased competence in the expression use of graphic form and technique.
 The course further enhances the well-rounded college entrance portfolio.
-Students must have earned at least a "B" in Drawing/Painting I, or instructor permission, to enroll.
+Students must have earned at least a "C" in Drawing/Painting I to enroll.